My wish is to make your stay a moment of happiness and sharing in benevolence.

 The village

-Located in a natural site of rocky outcrops and forests, Oppède-le-Vieux was preserved from modern urbanization and presents an exceptional architectural testimony: medieval and Renaissance houses, ancient stalls frontages, a 12th century church, and the ruins of an ancient fortified castle…
+Set in a natural setting of rocky spurs and forests, Oppède-le-Vieux has not been altered by urbanization, and boasts an exceptional architectural heritage: medieval and Renaissance houses, shop fronts, a 12th-century collegiate church, an ancient fort…

 Cliquer ici pour ajouter votre propre texte